 Improve Your Capability at Delivering Software and Systems – CMMI Quick Look

 What is CMMI?
 CMMI is a collection of best practices used by software, hardware, IT development, and service organizations to improve their cost, schedule and quality results.
 It is organized into a roadmap that can be implemented incrementally over time.
-Useful links Condensed summary of level 2 and 3 CMMI DEV practices Formal and informal …continue reading >
+Useful links Summary of CMMI Formal and informal CMMI appraisals Changes in CMMI V3 Custom …continue reading >

 When Scrum Uncovers Stinky Issue and Then Gets Blamed